Nokia's patent chief departs in wake of Samsung pacts

 Haidamus spent a dozen years running patent licensing for Dolby Laboratories before joining Nokia, and will leave at the end of next month, Nokia said.
 He had remained based in Silicon Valley even after joining the Finnish company in 2014.

-The Samsung agreements were the first since Nokia sold its handset business to Microsoft in 2014 and potentially set the terms for future patent licensing deals with other major tech firms such as Apple, Huawei and Qualcomm , which aren't due to be renegotiated for several years, financial analysts said.
+The Samsung agreements were the first since Nokia sold its handset business to Microsoft in 2014 and potentially set the terms for future patent licensing deals with other major tech firms such as Apple, Huawei [HWT.UL] and Qualcomm, which aren't due to be renegotiated for several years, financial analysts said.

 The unit is also in charge of Nokia's bid to bring the brand's mobile phones back to the market and move into other areas of consumer technology, but this push remains in its early days.